 Like other authors, I take inspiration from works I’ve loved and apply some plain-old observations of human nature.
 Like myths, patterns will carry through.
 But I want to add to the discussion, if I can – to use other people’s imaginings as a launching pad, an intimation, an influence, or an aspect.
-Technologically and culturally, let’s say there’ll always be three steps forward and one or two back – setbacks, disruptions like war or even greater innovations that simply are too hard to assimilate but it takes us a minute to figure it out.
+Technologically and culturally, let’s say there’ll always be three steps forward and one or two back – setbacks, disruptions like war or even greater innovations too hard to assimilate but it takes us a minute to figure it out.
 Meanwhile “emergent” stuff’s going on!
 Emergence: that’s the most thrilling to me.
 It might be fair to say that my stories are about emergence.
 Something is born, a change.
 That’s the sort of futurist I am.
 Bad and good leads to good and bad, ad infinitum.
 Well, at least for some time.
 Barring cataclysm.
 It’s all about how and where to slice.

 As a side note, I’ve been able to pursue the venerable art of storytelling because my husband and I live somewhat cheaply.
 How did we learn to live so cheap?
 The Great Recession.
 See?
 Good can come from bad, even an experience as painful as that one was.
 (Of course, 2020 says, “Hold my beer….”)
 A positive mental outlook makes a tremendous difference, and we’ve been happy living lives that make sense to us.
 Out here on the fringe, perhaps.
 So, it amuses me to no end that we will likely continue thus humbly until one of my book darlings, my spiders, my own precious “children of time,” gets out there and earns me a decent living.
 Please and thank you!